Here are some tips for making your college dorm room as familiar as your family home and as comfortable as your favorite pair of jeans.

-Calling all college students: put away your wallets and listen up!
-This is not another one of those “dorm room decor makeover” articles.
-You may not realize it, but your surroundings, even dorm room decorating, can play a huge role in your college experience.
-It’s hard to control mammoth reading lists, looming term papers, and overpopulated 101 classes, but guess what, whether you live in a dorm, a frat or sorority, or an off-campus apartment, your room can be your sanctuary during the tough times as well as the good ones.
-So take control over where you live—it just might affect how you feel and how you function, academically and socially.
+First things first: this is not another one of those “dorm room makeover” articles.
+You may not realize it, but your surroundings, even the way you decorate your dorm room, can play a huge role in your college experience.
+It’s hard to control lengthy class reading lists, looming term papers, and overpopulated 101 classes, but you can control your dorm (well, as long as your roommate is okay with it).

+Whether you live in a dorm, a frat or sorority, or an off-campus apartment, your room should be your sanctuary during the tough times as well as the good ones.
+So take control over where you live in college—it just might affect how you feel and how you function, academically and socially.

-- Free advice.
-You can follow me on Twitter (@comfort_living) or visit www.ComfortLivingbyChristine.com to download two free essential tools for balanced living to create a lifestyle that offers comfort wherever you may be, connection with others as well as yourself, and pure joy.
+- Find free advice.
+You can visit ComfortLivingbyChristine.com to download two free essential tools for balanced living to create a lifestyle that offers comfort wherever you may be, connection with others as well as yourself, and pure joy.

 What are you doing to make your dorm feel like home?
 Leave a comment and let us know!